 What is Vulnerability Management Process?

-The vulnerability management process is all about identifying, assessing, prioritizing, remediating, and reporting network vulnerabilities.
-The process involves various IT security tactics, which are essential to overcome the cyberattacks that harm businesses and operations.
+The vulnerability management process is all about identifying, assessing, prioritizing, remediating, and reporting network critical vulnerabilities.
+The process involves various IT security tactics, essential to overcome the cyberattacks that harm businesses and operations.

 Vulnerability Management Process Steps

-The steps involved in the vulnerability management process allow enterprises to discover security flaws in a computing network, assess and prioritize the ones with higher risks and remediate them using relevant techniques.
-The outcome of the remediation process is then verified.
+The steps involved in the vulnerability management solution allow enterprises to discover security flaws in a computing network, assess and prioritize the ones with higher risks and remediate them using relevant techniques.
+The outcome of the vulnerability remediation process is then verified.
 The procedure secures the IT infrastructure against cyber-attacks.

 The four crucial vulnerability management process steps are as follows:

-The identification stage of vulnerabilities involves a scanning process.
+The identification stage involves a vulnerability scanning process.
 It is the primary step for detecting vulnerabilities across network devices.
 The scanning tool relies on a database to fetch the vulnerability information.
 It is constantly in synchronization with the vulnerability database to get the latest updates.

 Automated or manual scans are used to identify the vulnerabilities, depending on the organization’s security needs.
-The scanning tools help perform the scan at regular intervals of the day.
+The vulnerability management tools help perform the scan at regular intervals of the day.

 The process also involves scanning network-accessible systems and remotely accessing the network to obtain necessary security-related information.
 And correlate the data with the database of vulnerabilities.
 The scanning process sometimes may disrupt the performance of devices.
 Thus, the scans can be scheduled during non-operating hours or fine-tuned to be less disruptive.